storeman-developers/harbour-storeman-installer/README.md

 The current RPMs of Storeman proper can be obtained for manual installation from [Storeman's releases section at GitHub](https://github.com/storeman-developers/harbour-storeman/releases); the RPMs of older Storeman releases are also available there, e.g., v0.1.8 which works on SailfishOS 2.2.1.<br />
 Alternatively the current RPMs of Storeman proper can be obtained from [the SailfishOS-OBS](https://build.sailfishos.org/project/show/home:olf:harbour-storeman).

-### Important notes

-* If you have any troubles with installing, removing or updating packages after a SailfishOS upgrade, try running `devel-su pkcon refresh` in the terminal app.
-* Before software can be built for a SailfishOS release at the SailfishOS-OBS, Jolla must create a corresponding "download on demand (DoD)" OBS-repository.
-It often takes some time after a new "general availability (GA)" SailfishOS release is published before the corresponding "DoD" repository is being made available, during which installing or updating Storeman by the Storeman Installer or Storeman's self-updating on a device with the new SailfishOS release already installed will fail; consequently this is always the case during the "closed beta (cBeta)" and "early access (EA)" phases of a new SailfishOS release.
-Hence one has to either manually set the last prior SailfishOS GA release in the SailfishOS:Chum GUI application or manually download and install or update Storeman built for the last prior SailfishOS GA release, then.
-* Disclaimer: Storeman and Storeman Installer may still have flaws, kill your kittens or break your SailfishOS installation!
-Although this is very unlikely after years of testing by many users, new flaws may be introduced in any release (as for any software).
-Be aware, that the license you implicitly accept by using Storeman excludes any liability.

 ### Installation instructions

 * Enable "System → Security → Untrusted software → Allow untrusted software" in the SailfishOS Settings app.